Best Medicare Advantage Plans in California (2026)

 Our Methodology: How We Ranked California's Best Medicare Advantage Plans

-• Affordability (50%): Cost makes up half of our overall score, because it directly impacts your budget.
+• Affordability (50%): Cost makes up half of our overall score because it directly impacts your budget.
 We evaluated monthly premiums for Part C and Part D coverage combined (30% weight) and in-network maximum out-of-pocket limits (20% weight).
-Plans with lower premiums and MOOP amounts score higher, since they reduce your total annual healthcare spending.
+Plans with lower premiums and MOOP amounts score higher since they reduce your total annual health care spending.

 • Star Ratings (40%): CMS star ratings measure plan quality across categories like care effectiveness, customer service and member satisfaction.
 The Overall Star Rating combines both Part C (medical coverage) and Part D (prescription drug) ratings on a scale from 1 to 5 stars.
 Higher-rated plans earn better scores in our analysis.

-• Availability (10%): We factor in how many states each provider operates in, including Washington, D.C.
-Providers with broader geographic availability score higher because they're more likely to maintain coverage if you move and typically have more resources for customer support and plan improvements.
+• Availability (10%): We score providers based on how many states they operate in, including Washington, D.C.
+Providers with broader geographic availability score higher because they're more likely to maintain coverage if you move and often have more resources for customer support and plan improvements.

-This scoring system helps you compare plans objectively while accounting for the factors that matter most, including what you'll pay and the quality of care you'll receive.
+This scoring system helps you compare plans objectively while accounting for what matters most: what you'll pay and the quality of care you'll receive.

 About Mark Fitzpatrick